Most recently updated on August 1, 2022

 As we glide down out of the Altamont hills, the western fringes of California’s flat and fertile Central Valley come into view.

-There’s a price to pay for living out here, though.
+There is a price to pay for living out here.
 You have to drive a distance for the good-paying jobs in Silicon Valley and other parts of the Bay Area.
 The average one-way commute of a Tracy resident, for example, is 43 minutes, well above the national average of 26 minutes.

 This long slog doesn’t seem to be dampening the enthusiasm of people searching for cheaper housing in what is known as the “exurbs.”
-Tracy has grown from 18,000 people in 1980 to 100,000 today.
+Tracy has grown from 18,000 people in 1980 to 95,000 today.
 More are coming, too.
 The Tracy Hills subdivision is adding 4,000 new homes to the southwest part of town.
+From the freeway south of town, you can see the first wave of the subdivision’s similar-looking, 2 -story homes lined up row after row over acres and acres.

 In this northern sector of San Joaquin County, there were an estimated 80,000 commuters who traveled to the Bay Area before the COVID-19 pandemic.
 The average round trip is 120 miles.
 Some “super commuters” travel 2 hours each way to their job so they can afford a home they can enjoy on the weekend.